Mitchell Baker: Mozilla Foundation and Mozilla Corporation

 Baker was instrumental in the creation of the Mozilla Foundation, an independent non-profit that was launched on July 15, 2003, as America Online shut down the Netscape browser division and drastically scaled back its involvement with the Mozilla project.
 Baker became the president of the Mozilla Foundation and was appointed to the five-person board of directors.

 When the Mozilla Corporation was launched as a taxable subsidiary of the Mozilla Foundation on August 3, 2005, Baker was named the CEO of the new entity.
 In addition, she joined the Mozilla Corporation's board of directors, though she kept her seat on the Mozilla Foundation's board and her role as chairperson.

 On January 8, 2008, Mozilla announced that Baker, while retaining her role as chairperson of the Mozilla Foundation, would no longer serve as CEO of the corporation and that MoCo's chief operating officer John Lilly would take over this role.
 The reasons cited for this change was Mozilla's rapid growth, which made it difficult for executives to continue to take on many different roles.
 In April 2020 she was named CEO of Mozilla Corporation again.

 In 2018, Baker received $2,458,350 in compensation from Mozilla.
 In 2020, after returning to the position of CEO, Baker's salary was more than $3 million.
 In 2021, her salary rose again to more than $5.5 million, and again to over $6.9 million in 2022.
 In August 2020, the Mozilla Corporation laid off approximately 250 employees due to shrinking revenues after laying off roughly 70 employees in January 2020.
 Baker stated this was due to the COVID-19 pandemic, despite revenue rising to record highs in 2019, and market share shrinking.

 On February 8, 2024, Mozilla announced that Baker would be stepping down as CEO to "focus on AI and internet safety" as chair of the Mozilla Foundation.
+She received a $6.1 million salary that year.
 A year later on February 19, 2025, Mozilla announced her departure from her role as Chair and member of the boards for Mozilla Foundation and Mozilla Corporation.